filipmachala88/filipmachala88.github.io/README.md

 ## License

-This repository is copyright protected by [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+Repository is copyright protected by [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## Purpose

-This repository is used for [Full-Stack](https://www.w3schools.com/whatis/whatis_fullstack.asp) websites
+Repository is used for [Full-Stack](https://www.w3schools.com/whatis/whatis_fullstack.asp) websites

 In this case this repository is used for:
 - Final product website prepared to use